Do you have an article promotion strategy that isn’t covered here? Let us know, and we’ll add it to the guide!

 Link to your article on Twitter, Facebook, LinkedIn, and other social media sites you frequent.
 Be sure to tag us and use the author hashtags so we can help to amplify your message.
 Think about who else might be interested–it can also be helpful to tag co-authors, your institution, and your funder.

 Attending a conference in the next few months?
-Print up a few copies of your article to give away at the meeting, and be sure to reference your paper in any speaker slides.
+Be sure to reference your paper in any speaker slides.
+If you’re attending in person, consider printing up a few copies of your article to give away at the meeting.

 Share your experience